NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 #.
 Takes :numref:`snapshots (Section %s) <snap>` of the XAS webcam and
    the analog camera near the sample

 #.
-Moves to the center of the angular range of motion of the scan and
+Moves the monochromator to the center of the angular range of
-   enters pseudo-channel-cut mode
+   motion of the scan and enters pseudo-channel-cut mode

+#.
+If using the Xspress3 to measure fluorescence with the Si-drift
+   detector, an XRF spectrum will be recorded at that energy.

 #.
 Generates a plotting subscription appropriate to the value of
    ``mode`` in the INI file